-If both VIN and EN are higher than their appropriate thresholds, the chip starts up.
+If both V{IN} and EN are higher than their appropriate thresholds, the chip starts up.
 The reference block starts first, generating a stable reference voltage and current, and then the internal regulator is enabled.
 The regulator provides a stable supply for the rest of the circuitries.

-While the internal supply rail is up, an internal timer holds the power MOSFET off for about 50 μs to blank any start-up glitches.
-When the soft-start block is enabled, the SS output is held low to ensure that the rest of the circuitries are ready before slowly ramping up.
+While the internal supply rail is up, an internal timer holds the power MOSFET off for about 50 μ s to blank the start-up glitches.
+When the soft-start block is enabled, it first holds its SS output low to ensure that the rest of the circuitries are ready before ramping up slowly.